How To Recycle Scrap Metal

 - Non-ferrous metals include aluminum, brass, bronze, copper, and stainless steel.
 Many of these metals are quite valuable, actually, provided you have a scrap yard that wants them and you follow their guidelines.

-- Aluminum is most frequently found in soda cans, but can also be used in other places as well on account of how relatively cheap it is, including doors, window frames, gutters, siding.
+- Aluminum is most frequently found in soda cans, but can also be used in other places as well on account of how relatively cheap it is, including doors, window frames, gutters, and siding.
 Scrap yards tend to buy aluminum in bulk, and though it isn’t worth much, it is worth something.
 Additionally, given that recycled aluminum requires 80 percent less energy, it’s definitely worth recycling.

 - Brass is also common in household items, especially in hardware such as door handles, plumbing fixtures, light fixtures, and keys, for instance.
 Made of a mix of copper and zinc, brass can be one of your best scrap metals.
 While not always a great price, because it is heavy (dense), it adds up quickly.

-- Copper is often find in air conditions, electrical wires, gutters, and plumbing.
+- Copper is often found in air conditions, electrical wires, gutters, and plumbing.
 Because copper is extremely valuable to scrap yards, separating it out (and stripping wires) can sometimes earn you extra cash from scrap yards that appreciate the extra work you put in.

 - Steel is as common as aluminum, and like aluminum, is rarely worth much unless you have a great deal of it.
 That said, it still can offer tremendous energy savings when recycled, so even if it may not make you much cash, it’s worth taking to a scrap yard or recycling facility.